After a brief experimentation with the technology almost ten years ago, Sony is bringing back OLED in a big way this year with the Sony Bravia A1E.

-During a closed-door demo with Sony's ambitious OLED, the team highlighted three main aspects that separated the A1E from the competition: sound quality, its new X1 Extreme Processor that produces absolute black and the new 'One Slate' design.
+Sony's team has highlighted three main aspects that separated the A1E from the competition: sound quality, its new X1 Extreme Processor that produces absolute black and the new 'One Slate' design.

 What Sony means by 'One Slate' is that the TV is composed of two parts, the panel itself – the so-called One Slate – and a dual function kickstand that tucks all the inputs and outputs into the back.

-Sony tells us that the decision to ditch a traditional stand that sits underneath the TV and instead opt for a kickstand was to help viewers focus on the picture.
-Instead of seeing a giant gap in between your home entertainment stand and the television, the kickstand creates a seamless transition from one to the next.
+Sony tells us that the decision to ditch a traditional stand that sits underneath the TV and instead opt for a kickstand was to help viewers focus on the picture by eliminating the gap between the bottom of the panel and the surface its stood on.

-Sony told us that the Extreme Processor is capable of things that its competition can only dream of.
-When asked for an example, Sony says that the X1 can focus on pockets on color on an image-by-image basis and color correct on the fly.
+The Extreme Processor is capable of some very nifty features, such as having the ability to focus on pockets on color on an image-by-image basis, and color correct on the fly.

 Sony calls the technology "object-based HDR remastering" and what it's capable of is if it sees a blue sky, for example, it will know to make that a richer more vibrant blue based on the data it's getting from the signal.
 And while this sounds more like science-fiction than fact, Sony's A1E did have some truly astonishing colors that looked vibrant without being oversaturated.

-Beyond color correction, however, the Processor X1 Extreme ensures higher levels of brightness and, of course, 4K HDR performance – both of which are almost a requirement on any flagship TV.
+Beyond color correction, however, the Processor X1 Extreme ensures higher levels of brightness and, of course, 4K HDR performance – both of which have quickly become a requirement on any flagship TV released in 2017.

-As far as contrast was concerned, the blacks on this set particularly are great – it's an OLED after all – but the TV we saw was actually a fair bit brighter than any OLED on the market currently.
+As far as performance was concerned, we were particularly impressed with the sets contrast.
+The blacks on this set particularly are great – it's an OLED after all – but the TV we saw was actually a fair bit brighter than any OLED on the market currently.
 We couldn't squeeze an exact nit rating out of Sony during the demo, but odds are good that it's closer to LED's recommended 1,000-nit specification than it is to OLED's 500-nit recommended specification.

 The panel also has good viewing angles as well, meaning if you have a complicated living room set up you’ll be able to watch this screen from anywhere in the room.